-app_context_return Returns the application context of this application, if non-NULL. application_class Specifies the class name of this application, which is usually the generic name for all instances of this application.
+app_con_return Returns the application context of this application, if non-NULL. application_class Specifies the class name of this application, which is usually the generic name for all instances of this application.
 A useful convention is to form the class name by capitalizing the first letter of the application name.
 For example, the application named "xman" has a class name of "Xman". options Specifies how to parse the command line for any application-specific resources.
-The options argument is passed as a parameter to XrmParseCommand.
-For further information, see Xlib - C Language Interface. num_options Specifies the number of entries in the options list. argc_in_out Specifies a pointer to the number of command line parameters. argv_in_out Specifies the command line parameters. fallback_resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or NULL. widget_class Specifies the class of the widget to be created.
-Must be shellWidgetClass or a subclass. args Specifies the argument list to use when creating the Application shell. num_args Specifies the number of arguments in args .
+The options argument is passed as a parameter to XrmParseCommand .
+For further information, see Xlib - C Language X Interface . num_options Specifies the number of entries in the options list. argc_in_out Specifies a pointer to the number of command line parameters. argv_in_out Specifies the command line parameters. fallback_resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or NULL. args Specifies the argument list to use when creating the Application shell. num_args Specifies the number of arguments in args.